The Decline in Brand Participation in Pride Month Campaigns

 KE: How can brands avoid this and illustrate authentic support?

-Brands can avoid rainbow washing by reflecting on their values and past actions before participating in Pride.
+PA: Brands can avoid rainbow washing by reflecting on their values and past actions before participating in Pride.
 Consistent, year-round engagement with the LGBTQIA community is crucial.
 Hire queer creatives, foster an inclusive workplace, showcase diverse identities in advertising, and prioritize inclusivity over profit.
 Most importantly, stand firm in your support, even when faced with criticism.

 KE: So, where have all the brands gone?
 Can you shed some light on the reduced brand involvement in Pride this year?